Skip to main content

 - your telephone number

-Workshops tailored to your needs can be organised on request.
+Tailor-made workshops adapted to your needs can be offered on request.

-For wheelchair users: the entrance to the ground floor of Casino Luxembourg is at 7, boulevard F. Roosevelt.
+Accessibility note: For wheelchair users, the entrance to the ground floor of Casino Luxembourg is at 7, boulevard F. Roosevelt.
 The first floor is not accessible by lift.